Equity-Research-Association/jekyll-era/_people/daidai.md

 layout: person

 ---
-Danyang Dai is a mater’s student study in applied econometrics.
+Danyang Dai is a masters' student study in applied econometrics.
 She enjoys quantitative analysis and statistical modelling.
 She co-foundered Equity Research Association aims to further develop her analysis skills and provide a hands-on platform for like-minded students.

 She is passionate about exploring economic theory and data analysis with statistical software such as R, Python and Stata.
 She is an organisation committee member at R Ladies Melbourne and love help others with R coding journey.